Imamzadeh Seyed Ala al-Din Hossein(Astāneh)

 Ruzbehan's Tomb or Ārāmgāh-e Rūzbehān

 Sheikh Abu Mohammad Ruzbehan ibn Abi Nasr was born in Fasa around 1128 A.D.
 Nothing is known about his early life, but he is said to have spent many years wandering around the world in quest of spiritual perfection.
 He subsequently came to Shiraz and preached for fifty years in the Old Congregational Mosque.

-He spent his last years living the life of ascetic in the mountains around the city.
-He died in 1209, and was buried on the premises of the khaneqah a modern
+He spent his last years living the life of an ascetic in the mountains around the city.
+He died in 1209 and was buried on the premises of the khaneqah a modern

 where he used to preach.
 The present mausoleum was built in 1967.
 It houses six graves, one of which (that on the right) belongs to the Sheikh, and the others to his descendants.